-When you offer training to your employees on a topic, this is communication to them that it’s important.
+When you offer training to your employees on a topic, this is communicated to them that it’s important.
 At this level of importance is a natural transition to have safety be one of your culture’s foundations.
 Regular training instills better habits.
 When something becomes a habit, people will continue to follow it like it’s second nature.
-Reinforcing the training with other communications like posters or emails is another way to ensure your culture stays security focused.
+Reinforcing the training with other communications like posters or emails is another way to ensure your culture stays security-focused.

 When employees feel confident about their interactions with data that must follow security protocols, the less likely they are to cause an incident.
 Human error is after all the leading cause of breaches and attacks.
 Research that examined breaches from all of 2015 found human error as the number one culprit at 37%.